 First Mennonite Church has a long and vibrant history of ministry to and with youth.
 The goal of this ministry is to engage, encourage, equip, and empower youth as they discover their giftedness and respond to God’s call in their lives.

-Leadership is provided by Tammy Duvanel Unruh (Interim Pastor of Youth and Young Adults) and an energetic group of Youth Ministers (Dwight and Janet Regier, Carol Entz, Isaac Entz, Melody Enns, and Mason Unruh).
+Leadership is provided by Pastor Luke Unruh and an energetic group of Youth Ministers (Dwight and Janet Regier, Carol Entz, Isaac Entz, Melody Enns, and Mason Unruh).
 Youth also participate in providing leadership through the group, and are given opportunities to actively participate in many aspects of this ministry as possible including brainstorming, planning, and leading.

 Senior High Activities

 Here is a breakdown of the varied youth ministry happenings that are geared to allow youth to enter where they are and be encouraged and challenged to grow with others in their journey with God:

 Student Action Leadership Team (S.A.L.T.)